Skip to main content

 • --with_time_per_hash_ms:

-• This is the target time per hash (in milliseconds) that we want to achieve.
+• This requires the target time per hash (in milliseconds).

 • The default value is 300.